Posted on February 1, 2016

 7. Free Criminal Defense Consultation

-If you’ve been arrested or charged with negligent discharge of a firearm under PC 246.3, contact Weapons Defense Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with negligent discharge of a firearm under PC 246.3, contact a Criminal Defense Attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.